brendacs/stop-bot/README.md

 ## Go Fish

 The bot doesn't only like to stop things.
 It likes to go fish too.
-You can catch fish and check your fish inventory all under the `!go fish` command.
+You can catch fish and check your fish inventory all under the `!go fish` and `!go inv` commands.
 Have fun!

 # Contributing